chaconlab/IMOD/TUTORIAL.md

 <div class="box-note">imode 1ab3.pdb -P 2 --func funcTSS.txt --ss 1ab3.ss -o imodeTSSE</div>
 <p>For example, you can use DSSP to compute SS (<a href="files/1ab3.dssp">1ab3.dssp</a>) and with the aid of <a href="files/dssp2ss.pl">this</a> simple perl script you can convert it into our SS file format (<a href="files/1ab3.ss">1ab3.ss</a>)</p>
 <div class="box-note">perl dssp2ss.pl 1ab3.dssp 1ab3.ss</div>
 <p>Our SS file format (<a href="files/1ab3.ss">1ab3.ss</a>) is a simple two column ASCII file.
-The first column corresponds to the sequence index, and the second one to a single character SS identifiers.  </p>
+The first column corresponds to the sequence index, and the second one to a single-character SS identifier.  </p>
 <p align="left"><a name="P_TOP"></a>Customize potential energy by topology only.</p>
 <p>The basic command for topology is:</p>
 <div class="box-note">imode 1ab3.pdb -P 2 --func funcTOP.txt -o imodeTOP</div>